enricofoglia/SIA_RP_Report/_build/html/_sources/intro.md

 Secon report for the research project "System Identification for unsteady Airfoils", carried out in the context of the Master of Science course at ISAE-SUPAERO, Toulouse.

-Authors: Enrico Foglia, Maciej Michałów [//]: # (insert surname with proper characters)
+Authors: Enrico Foglia, Maciej Michałów

 Advisors: hierry Jardin, Michael Bauerheim, Michele Colombo